-The Iraqi banking sector suffers from structural problems and faces market 515 challenges and risks due to the instability of the investment environment.
-This 516 has led to its lack of development and weak connection with the global banking 517 system.
-After 2003, Iraq inherited a deteriorated banking system characterized 518 by weak confidence in Iraqi banks and the weak role of banks in economic and 519 developmental activities.
-During this period, the role of the Central Bank of 520 Iraq was subject to the management of the Ministry of Finance.
-Its main task 521 was to create money as liabilities corresponding to the monetary authority's 522 possession of government debt instruments, the most significant of which were 523 treasury transfers, a phenomenon known as "monetization of debt."
-This policy 524 only resulted in an increase in the money supply and high inflation rates23.
-525 Therefore, banking reforms were necessary, especially concerning the 526 organizational structure, identifying financial, operational, and supervisory 527 problems, and issuing appropriate regulatory frameworks by the Central Bank 528 to regulate the work of government and private banks and exercise supervision.
-529
+The Iraqi banking sector is confronted with structural deficiencies and is exposed to significant market challenges and risks, primarily driven bytheinstability of the investmentenvironment.
+This has led to its lack of development and weak connection with the global banking system.
+After 2003, Iraq inherited a deteriorated banking system characterized by weak confidence in Iraqi banks and the weak role of banks in economic and developmental activities.
+During this period, the role of the Central Bank of Iraq was subject to the management of the Ministry of Finance.
+Its main task was to create money as liabilities corresponding to the monetary authority's possession of government debt instruments, the most significant of which were treasury transfers, a phenomenon known as "monetization of debt."
+This policy only resulted in an increase in the money supply and high inflation rates.
+Therefore, banking reforms were necessary, especially concerning the organizational structure, identifying financial, operational, and supervisory problems, and issuing appropriate regulatory frameworks by the Central Bank to regulate the work of government and private banks and exercise supervision.